Ryo-Miyamo/ANNOVAR-CostumDB-AlleleFrequency/README.md

 # ToMMoVCF-AnnovarDB-Converter
-Convert ToMMo VCF Files to ANNOVAR Database Format
+Convert ToMMo VCF files to the ANNOVAR database format, including insertions and deletions.

 ## Prerequisites